 By the time Celeste got into town, it was nearly high noon, and the streets were full and bustling.
 She pulled down the hood of her cloak, going to the tavern where she got her typical medicinal supplies.
 She froze when seeing that it was full of soldiers, but quickly recovered, and went towards the bar, where Bertha Bartem, the tavern owner's wife was serving ales.

 "Why hello Dear.
 What brings ya back to town so early?"
 Bertha asked as Celeste came into her sight.
-"Hello Mrs. Bartem.
+"Hello, Mrs. Bartem.
 I ran out of bandages so I came back into town to get more.
-It's nearly that time of month again."
+It's nearly that time of the month again."
 She lowered her voice, the lie slipping through Celeste's lips easily.

 She felt a small amount of guilt for lying to the woman, but she didn't know if the man was hiding from people or not.
 So better to make up a reason.

-Bertha nodded in understanding, and bent under the counter to start grabbing some supplies.
+Bertha nodded in understanding and bent under the counter to start grabbing some supplies.
 "Bertha, what are all these soldiers doing here?
 Has something happened in the war?"
 Celeste asked once Bertha came back up with the cloth.

 "Why dear, haven't you heard?!
 The Crown Prince went missing last night during the storm!
 And it seems his younger brother is trying to declare himself King!
 Poor King Albert has become so weak he might not live past this next fortnight."

 "And what's worse of all!
 Even if the Crown Prince is found, he might have to fight his younger brother just to keep his birthright!"

 Bertha shook her head, her voice lowering so only Celeste could hear it.
 "If you happen upon any strangers in the woods, I'd best suggest that I'd be keepin their whereabouts to myself, so they don't come looking for trouble."
 Bertha smiled and slips some extra herbs and bandages in the basket, before handing it back.